zyocum/TMDb/README.md

 ## TMDb API
 This script relies on the [TMDb API](https://www.themoviedb.org), so if you don't have an account with TMDb, you need to create one and [request an API key](https://www.themoviedb.org/settings/api).

+## Install Requirements

+1. Set up a `virtualenv` (or if you don't mind installing dependencies globally skip to step 2):

+		$ python3 $(which virtualenv) .
+		$ source bin/activate

+2. Install the dependencies via `pip`:

+		(TMDb) $ pip3 install -r requirements.txt

+3. That's it!

 ## Usage

 	./tmdb.py -h